-To ensure an optimal signal reception between transmitter and receiver, the Fresnel zone 1 should remain free from any obstruction.
-Any disturbances from elements protruding into this zone will significantly reduce the effective signal power.
-The object not only screens off a portion of the Fresnel zone, but the resulting reflections also lead to a significant reduction in the signal reception.
+The Fresnel zone 1 must remain free from obstruction in order to ensure that the maximum level of output from the transmitting antenna reaches the receiving antenna.
+Any obstructing element protruding into this zone will significantly impair the effective signal power.
+The object not only screens off a portion of the Fresnel zone, but the resulting reflections also lead to a significant reduction in signal reception.